Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 * **Visual Observations** — one or more camera images and/or render textures.

-When you use vector observations for an Agent, implement the `Agent.CollectObservations()` method to create the feature vector.
+When you use vector observations for an Agent, implement the `Agent.CollectObservations(VectorSensor sensor)` method to create the feature vector.
 When you use **Visual Observations**, you only need to identify which Unity Camera objects or RenderTextures will provide images and the base Agent class handles the rest.
-You do not need to implement the `CollectObservations()` method when your Agent uses visual observations (unless it also uses vector observations).
+You do not need to implement the `CollectObservations(VectorSensor sensor)` method when your Agent uses visual observations (unless it also uses vector observations).

 ### Vector Observation Space: Feature Vectors

 For agents using a continuous state space, you create a feature vector to represent the agent's observation at each step of the simulation.
-The Policy class calls the `CollectObservations()` method of each Agent.
-Your implementation of this function must call `AddVectorObs` to add vector observations.
+The Policy class calls the `CollectObservations(VectorSensor sensor)` method of each Agent.
+Your implementation of this function must call `VectorSensor.AddObservation` to add vector observations.

 The observation must include all the information an agents needs to accomplish